ACGII/Braking-Distance-Analysis/README.md

 Time for a Bit of Physics - 1974 Mtcars

-UI.R - User Interface code for the project - collects user inputs and sends them to the server
+ui.R - User Interface code for the project - collects user inputs and sends them to the server

-Server.R - Server code for the project - performs control and calculations and sends them back to the user
+server.R - Server code for the project - performs control and calculations and sends them back to the user

 The link below provides a brief description for the source code provided above.